 Using the Shinkansen bullet train is the best way to get around Japan fast, you can reach Kyoto from Tokyo in just over two hours.
 If you’re going to use the train more than once then grab a JR Pass, it gets very expensive!

 Google Maps is your best friend here, the transport is timely and you can rely on Google Maps to give you the best route and accurate times.
 It can also help with the buses and will give you the stops along your line.
 The subway lines are owned by different companies so be prepared to tap out with your subway card or ticket just to enter another part of the station as you change lines along your journey.
 The Tokyo subway is massive and can definitely be intimidating, so it’s best to leave with plenty of time to spare.
 Taxis should be avoided if you’re a budget traveller as they’re far more expensive than any other East Asian city and a twenty-minute ride can easily reach $40-50.

-Itineraries – Essential Tokyo Day One
+Japan City Guide – Essential Tokyo Day One

 If you’ve only got one day in Tokyo then the green Yamanote Line is your best friend.
 The green circle line that runs through the major areas of Tokyo and most tourist spots makes it convenient for visitors, particularly given the Japanese train system can get very complicated to the uninitiated.
 This itinerary takes you along three stops of the famous line to and shows you the best of modern Tokyo life from shrines to food, and shopping.